 Ensuite accommodation every night with breakfast.
 The services of our friendly local Hosts.
 Luggage transfers between hotels.
 Touring bikes and accessories.
 24/7 phone contact number.
 Adventure Handbook with our local tips.
 GPS Routes on an App with waterproof phone holder.
 Guidebook or OS maps.
 Protection of your funds.
 Advice, help and guidance planning your trip.

-Transfer to/from Lisbon at start/end of tour.
+Transfer to/from Lisbon at start/end of tour Morning transfer to start of ride on D2 and D4.
 Read About Our Trips for further details

 Traffic-free